 The Williams Syndrome Association (WSA) was formed in 1982 by, and for, families of individuals with Williams syndrome.

 The WSA is the most comprehensive resource for people and families living with Williams syndrome as well as doctors, researchers and educators.
 The WSA provides resources, support and the latest medical information to help your child today and throughout his/her life.
-By joining, you’ll become part of the largest organization dedicated to improving the lives of people living with WS.
+By joining, you’ll become part of the largest organization dedicated to improving the lives of people living with Williams syndrome.

 - Medical – Heart or blood vessel problems (narrowing in aorta or pulmonary arteries), hypercalcemia (elevated blood calcium levels), low birth weight/slow weight gain, colic during infancy, kidney abnormalities, musculoskeletal problems (low muscle tone/joint laxity, joint stiffness) and feeding problems.